Champii/go-dht/README.md

 ## Intro

-Basic DHT implementation in GO, based on the Kademilia specifications.
+Basic DHT implementation in GO, based on the Kademlia specifications.

 ## Usage